Tyrrell Racing: 1984 controversy

-Nonetheless, the international judging panel upheld the original decision; Tyrrell were excluded from the championship – and was banned for last three races, and with them, further fines by FISA for their inability to appear in the races.
-With the only non-turbo team now not officially an entrant, the remaining teams had the unanimity they required to amend the rules as they wished.
-Tyrrell's exclusion meant they lost all points from the 1984 season and, with them, subsidised travel benefits to the following year's championship, a huge additional cost on top of fines for no-showing races they were banned from competing.
+Nonetheless, the international judging panel upheld the original decision; not only did Tyrrell remain excluded from the championship, they were banned from competing in the last three Grands Prix of the season.
+With the only non-turbo team officially no longer an entrant, the remaining teams had the unanimity they required to amend the rules as they wished.
+Tyrrell's exclusion meant they lost all points from the 1984 season and, with them, subsidised travel benefits to the following year's championship, a huge additional cost on top of fines for no-showing the races they were barred from.

 The ban and exclusion was seen by some observers as tantamount to manipulation by the FIA who had been looking for a way to eliminate the remaining non-turbo cars from the grid to help attract more support and sponsorship from automotive manufacturers; Tyrrell ultimately adopted a turbo Renault engine mid-way through the following season and turbocharged engines became mandatory for 1986, although naturally-aspirated engines were allowed again in 1987.
 The ban also allowed the turbo teams to block a proposal from FISA to reduce the fuel allowance for 1985.
-A further blow followed when Bellof, one of the victims of the scheme, was killed at the 1985 1000 km of Spa.
+A further blow followed when Stefan Bellof, one of the victims of the scheme, was killed at the 1985 1000 km of Spa.